 Toronto is home to 169 different cultures as it hosts people from different parts of the world.
 A recent survey from Statistics Canada shows that there are 250 ethnicities who speak 170 different languages in the Toronto area.
-As a matter of fact, RypeApp considers Toronto the most multicultural city in the world in 2020.
+As a matter of fact, RypeApp considered Toronto the most multicultural city in the world in 2020.

 Using Hofstede’s cultural dimensions, I grouped individual responses and found out that individual national cultures diminish over time.
 The construction professionals assimilated into the local culture.

 The Construction Industry professionals would set aside their cultural differences to complete the project on time, on budget, and with acceptable quality.
-A culture of compromise and understanding amongst those who are born and Canada and those of the immigrants.
+A culture of compromise and understanding between those who are born and Canada and those immigrants.

 There are four leadership styles based on authority – Delegating, Supporting, Coaching, and Directing.
-Supporting as a leadership style is the most common amongst those interviewed.
+Supporting as a leadership style is the most common among those interviewed.
 Construction professionals prefer collaboration while leading by example.

-Honesty is the most important leadership quality amongst those interviewed.
+Honesty is the most important leadership quality among those interviewed.
 This is followed by delegation, trust, communication, loyalty, respect, and integrity.

-An open and honest communication, whether it is written or verbal, is the key to a project team’s success.
-Body language seems to be an important part of communication to all Construction professionals.
-Lastly, a good leader should accept criticism in order to build good relationships amongst his or her peers.
+Open and honest communication, whether it is written or verbal, is the key to a project team’s success.
+Body language seems to be an important part of communication with all Construction professionals.
+Lastly, a good leader should accept criticism in order to build good relationships among his or her peers.

 Toronto – A Multicultural City

 Indeed, Toronto is a multicultural city.
 The plurality of races speaks of the many benefits coming from the diverse experiences and expertise of these immigrants.
-This includes increased productivity, better employee engagement among others.
+This includes increased productivity, and better employee engagement, among others.

 However, there are still many challenges in the workplace.
 Languages and communication as brought by the different cultures are just a few of them.
-Understanding each other’s perspectives can bring the best in every project team.
+Understanding each other’s perspectives can bring out the best to every project team.

 Having said that, project teams need inclusive leadership to be effective.
 Leaders need to be good listeners, patient, understanding, genuine, and people-oriented.
 Anything, on the contrary, will just be a recipe for disaster.